 Currently there are no regulations that directly encourage or discourage the development of affordable housing; however, LD 2003 permits a density bonus for affordable housing developments in a town's designated growth areas, which are defined as a part of this Plan.
 LD 2003, which has an implementation date of July 1, 2024, for communities with a town meeting form of government, was originally signed into law in 2022 with the goal of removing barriers to increase housing production opportunities throughout the state.
-The Town is in the process of updating its land use ordinances for compliance with this law.
+The Town is updating its land use ordinances for compliance with this law.
 LD 2003 is discussed further in Chapter L: Future Land Use.

-Due to Gouldsboro's relatively high market costs for home ownership, this lack of affordable-housing policies could contribute to population loss over the medium term.
+Due to Gouldsboro's relatively high market costs for home ownership, this lack of affordablehousing policies could contribute to population loss over the medium term.
 First-time homebuyers and median-income earners would tend to be priced out of the market.
 Local affordable-housing policies could address this issue, along with measures to promote sustainable growth and incorporate affordable housing options within any new development.

-Gouldsboro should review land use regulations to find ways for homebuyers to purchase vacant homes and existing land that meet regulations for future subdivisions, or provide incentives to make housing less expensive to develop.
+Gouldsboro should review land use regulations to ensure compliance with LD2003 and continue efforts to find ways for workforce housing and encourage homebuyers to purchase vacant homes and existing land that meet regulations for future subdivisions or provide incentives to make housing less expensive to develop.
 An assessment of the Town's housing needs is in progress, and the Town will continue conversations with the community to set goals that work best for the community.